Sh1r0ko11/UAC-Bypass/README.md

 # How to use it

 - This project has some files and is **not** compiled to an .exe because of research and safety purposes!
-If you ever implement this into you're Programm you HAVE to use all files, eith blank code in it.
+If you ever implement this into you're Programm you HAVE to use all files, with blank code in it.

 - **EXECUTION**
-To execute and Activate The UAC Bypass you have to execute the **UAC.py** file *make sure you have every file in a same folder ind the same path!*
+To execute and Activate The UAC Bypass you have to execute the **UAC.py** file *make sure you have every file in a same folder in the same path!*